AI-Generated Code Needs Brakes, Not Accelerator

 These principles aren’t new, but their relevance is greater than ever.
 Let’s consider them a manifesto for navigating the AI era.

-‘Okay, but how do I apply these brakes in my daily life?’
+“Okay, but how do I apply these brakes in my day-to-day?”

 If you’re interested in the topic, I’ll share practical tips on how to implement these brakes.